 “We know that breaking a habit is nearly impossible and starting a new habit is just as hard.
 And like it or not, one habit will be replaced by another, so finding an alternate habit is a good strategy.”
 Just when I was about to take up the harmonica.

 Camilla and Charles in their 2013 Christmas card, looking pretty much as you’d expect them to if you stumbled upon them: Want to trade hats?
 Not now Charles, maybe when we get home.

 2015: Have a cozy Christmas

-2016: Duty callsThe Croatian on the right is, as they say, hungry like the wolf.
+2016: Duty callsThe Croatian on the right is, as I’m confident they say in that part of the world, hungry like the wolf.